 The rail-to-rail gate driver output stage realized with complementary MOS transistors is able to provide a typical 1 A sourcing and 2 A sinking current.
-This is by far sufficient when driving the GaN HEMTs due to their low gate charge.
+This is by far sufficient when driving the GaN HEMTs due to their low gate charge of only 3.2 nC.
 In addition, the relatively low driver output resistance is beneficial, too.
-With an $R{on}$ of 3.1 $\Omega$ for the sourcing pMOS and 1.2 $\Omega$ for the sinking nMOS transistor the driver can be considered as nearly ideal.
+With an R{on} of 3.1 Ω for the sourcing pMOS and 1.2 Ω for the sinking nMOS transistor the driver can be considered as nearly ideal.
 The gate drive parameters can thus be determined easily and accurately by the external components as described in chapter 4.
 The p-channel sourcing transistor allows real rail-to-rail behavior without suffering from a source follower's voltage drop.